- 1 Hour Loan

 *LibTech Borrowing Notes:

-- LibTech must have one of the same item in-stock for the item to be renewed immediately.
+- Most LibTech items must have one of the same item, in-stock, for the item to be renewed immediately.

 - Certain LibTech items have a 24 Hour Renewal Waiting Period; these include:

 - Projectors (including the Portable Screen)

 - Audio Equipment including PA Speakers, Podcast Kits, etc.

 - Cameras & Camera Accessories